The Joys of Fresh Whole Fish

 Then, many decades later, came a boat trip.
 It was somewhere in the Aegean Sea.
 I was there for an event.
 The boat stopped and the crew threw lines in the water.
 Up came some fish that had previously been swimming around.
 A chef cleaned it out, put it on the grill, and, to my astonishment, put it on a plate and put it in front of me.
 I was expected to eat it, just like that.

-I watched carefully as others took on the task, using a knife to spit the first down the backside, flipping half to one side and carefully removing the middle bone and putting it to one side.
-I did the same with some errors along the way.
+I watched carefully as others took on the task, using a knife down the backside, flipping half to one side and carefully removing the middle bone and putting it to one side.
+I did the same, with some errors along the way.
 We all ate around a table.
 There were no other side dishes, just one whole fish.

-It was the diet built-in to the structure of the world that man could survive.
-We didn’t need to outrun animals or cultivate gardens, not necessarily in any case.
+It was the diet built in to the structure of the world that man could survive.
+We didn’t need to outrun animals or cultivate gardens, or not necessarily.
 We could just get a line and reach into the water and pull out the food.
 In any case, this would apply to those who lived close enough to water.

-I wondered if it would be possible to replicate in my own home.
+I wondered whether it would be possible to replicate in my own home.
 But there was one contingency: I needed to find a market with fresh fish.

 I’m fortunate enough now to live in such an area, and I marvel constantly at the plentiful bounty available.
 Snapper, tilapia, bass of several sorts, bronzini, shark, mackerel, and so much more, all beautifully displayed on ice and ready for cleaning and eating.
 There is a certain drama associated with serving the whole fish, not the filets, because it’s a reminder of precisely what it is we are eating and meant to eat.